dasch-swiss/dsp-das/docs/user-guide/project.md

 This is how a book and the page class could look like:
 ![Page class as part of Book class](../assets/images/Fig42.png)

-### Define Controlled Vocabularies (or List)
+### Define Controlled Vocabularies
 One of the possible property types to choose from is *List* (= Controlled Vocabulary).
 Controlled vocabularies are hierarchical or non-hierarchical lexica of reference terms.
 Due to their normative or standardized nature, controlled vocabularies improve data quality and make database searching more efficient than free-text fields.
 Typical examples are keywords.
-In your book example, it may be useful to define a property which describes to which category of literature your pdf of a book belongs. **Before** you can add a property of type *List* to your data model, you have to define this controlled vocabulary.
-For its definiton, you go to the data model overview page from your project workspace (Step 1):
+In your book example, it may be useful to define a property that describes to which category of literature your pdf of a book belongs. **Before** you can add a property of type *List* to your data model, you have to define this controlled vocabulary.
+For its definition, you go to the data model overview page from your project workspace (Step 1):
 ![List tab.](../assets/images/controlled-voca-create.png)

 Click `Create New` (Step 2).
 A creation form appears where you enter a label and a short description, then click `Create`.
 ![Create new controlled vocabulary.](../assets/images/controlled-voca-create-form.png)

 As soon as the controlled vocabulary is created, you can continue with the definition of your data model.
-You can define the individual controlled vocabulary items later.
+You can define the individually controlled vocabulary items later.
 How to do this will be explained below.
 We first focus on the definition of a property of type `List` in the data model.
 Currently, there is only one option for displaying a property of this type, namely *Dropdown*.
 It is capable of displaying flat as well as hierarchical lists.
 ![Define a property of type *List*.](../assets/images/Fig40.png)

-A new window opens up and as in the case of other properties you have to add a label, a desciption and to choose whether multiple values are allowed and/or whether this property is a required field.
-But in addition you have to select the list which contains your controlled vocabulary.
+A new window opens up and as in the case of other properties you have to add a label, and a description and choose whether multiple values are allowed and/or whether this property is a required field.
+But in addition, you have to select the list which contains your controlled vocabulary.
 ![Select list for list property.](../assets/images/Fig41.png)

 #### How to define items in a controlled vocabulary
 In our example, we have created a controlled vocabulary named *Category*.
 Now, it is time to define the items.
-We will list some main literature genres as the first hierarchy in our controlled vocabulary.
+We will list some main literary genres as the first hierarchy in our controlled vocabulary.
 Enter the name of the node and click the `+` as shown below:
 ![Define main nodes.](../assets/images/Fig36.png)

-By clicking on the small arrow on the left a second hierarchical level becomes accessible where you can add items in the same was as for the main hierarchy.
+By clicking on the small arrow on the left a second hierarchical level becomes accessible where you can add items in the same way as for the main hierarchy.
 ![Define list main nodes.](../assets/images/Fig37.png)

 It is possible to add controlled vocabulary items at any time.
 You may rearrange the order of your items and add a new item at a specific position in the list.